maxhumber/Carlo/README.md

 /// 2220100001 ... game over
 ```

+A few things to note:

-The `.uproot` method updates the internal game state tracked by the "Tactician".
+- The `.uproot` method updates the internal game state tracked by the "Tactician"

-The `.iterate` method performs one search in the Tactician's tree" (and should consequently be used in conjunction with a `for`/`while` loop as more iterations will lead to better moves)
+- The `.iterate` method performs one search in the Tactician's "tree" (and should consequently be used in conjunction with a `for`/`while` loop as more iterations will lead to better moves)

-And the `.bestMove` property will return the best move found (so far) by the search algorithm
+- And the `.bestMove` property will return the best move (so far) found by the search algorithm